 In Bhutan, where the Dhaurali family is from, goats are used for everyday dishes, like curry and stews, and are roasted at celebrations.
 Chuda and Gita spent nearly 20 years in a refugee camp in Nepal before resettling in Burlington in 2009.
 The Dhauralis and their two children live on the farm.

-The farm hosts more than 3,000 chickens.
+The farm hosts a direct-to-consumer meat bird operation.
 Theogene and Hyacinthe Mahoro have looked after meat birds since starting the chicken operation in 2015.
 They now sell thousands of chickens each year.

-There are seven acres of community gardens at the farm that are used by approximately 60 families from 10 countries.
-Each family manages a 1/8-acre garden plot; they use well water to irrigate and goat manure from the farm to fertilize.
+There are seven acres of community gardens at the farm that are used by approximately 75+ families from 10 countries.
+Each family manages a plot that is between 1/16 and 1/8 of an acre; they use well water to irrigate and goat manure from the farm to fertilize.

 Families grow produce and grains such as African corn and eggplant, a variety of hot peppers, amaranth, bitter melon, and greens.These plots help people save on grocery bills and offer a chance to socialize.